-Build a restaurant site that keeps menus, requests, and updates moving.
+Build a restaurant site for menus, requests, and updates.

-A restaurant website should do more than look good once.
-It should keep menus accurate, make hours and location easy to find, collect reservation or catering interest, and leave room for events, gift cards, email, or commerce later.
+A restaurant website should keep menus accurate, make hours and location easy to find, collect reservation or catering interest, and leave room for events, gift cards, email, or commerce later.

 The site should support real guest decisions.